cooncesean/uberchallenge/README.md

 # Stack Experience
+**Update:** The app has now been [fully refactored](https://github.com/cooncesean/uberchallenge/tree/backbone) (and greatly simplified) using Backbone on the frontend.

 I'm more familiar with Django and have only recently started working with Flask.
 That said, I am really digging its flexibility and have found that its perfect projects like this.
 As its such a 'loose' framework,  I'm still trying to figure out the most logical way to structure my projects -- and this seems to work for now.

 I had zero Backbone.js experience and I actually [ventured down this path](https://www.youtube.com/watch?v=FZSjvWtUxYk) for about an hour before deciding to get to work using conventions I'm more familiar with.
-That said, I'm not super happy with the Javascript that's powering this app -- [so I've decided to create a branch to start refactoring this logic using Backbone](https://github.com/cooncesean/uberchallenge/tree/backbone).
+That said, I wasn't super happy with the Javascript that was powering the app -- [so I decided to create a branch to start refactoring this logic using Backbone](https://github.com/cooncesean/uberchallenge/tree/backbone).
 I know its passed the 'deadline'...
 I'm just interested in learning more about it and this seemed like a nice opportunity to do so.

 # TODO